Home About

 Chengxi Zeng, Arion.ai, CGG

 We developed a deep learning pipeline that processes long lithology tracks to multi-page images, a fast bounding box detection algorithm is employed and calibrated.
 Segmentation models are used to extract the curves and hence the numerical data is restored.
-The pipeline is tested on 1000+ documents and the results are promising.
+The pipeline is tested on 1000+ documents and can process 100+ Page/Sec

 Desktop View Video-TransUNet: Temporally Blended Vision Transformer for CT VFSS Instance Segmentation - 2022

-SPIE International Conference on Machine Vision 2022, Accepted, Best Oral Presentation
+SPIE International Conference on Machine Vision (ICMV 2022), Accepted, Best Oral Presentation

 Chengxi Zeng, Xinyu Yang, Majid Mirmehdi, Alberto Gambaruto, Tilo Burghardt